philemon1112/Adsparo-task/README.md

 This project makes use of a list of npm packages.
 They can be installed during the process of setting up the application using `npm install`

-- `axios` - For making external api calls / request
+- `axios` - For making external api calls / request.

-- `@headlessui/react` - This is a tailwindcss support library
+- `@headlessui/react` - This is a tailwindcss support library.

-- `@heroicons/react` -  This package contains a list of icon packs used in the project
+- `@heroicons/react` -  This package contains a list of icon packs used in the project.

 The nextjs project also came with already installed packages such as `next`, `react`, `tailwindcss` and `react-dom`.